ds-wm/atsa-2021/notes/mlalicea_b1_notes.md

 ## Feb.
 23-25, 2020
 ### Lesson 1.2.5: Simulated data
+Using the spectral density, we can determine the periodic nature of the realization.
+   * Where the spectral density has a peak, 1 over that frequency demonstrates the period of the realization.
+      * For example, if the spectral density shows a peak at f=0, then there is little to no periodic behavior in the realization.
+      * If the spectral density shows a peak at f=0.09, then there is a period at p= 1/.09 = 11.1.

 Missing vocabulary:
   * **AR(1)**: The first order autoregressive process is the process of using observations from the immediate preceding time step as an input to a regressive model that predicts the value of the next time step.

 ### Lesson 1.2.6: Real data
 Studying the periodic nature of data by comparing the realization, sample autocorrelation, periodogram, and parzen window graphs.
+*See notes for examples*